Christopher Reeve’s son recalls the last time he saw his dad on his feet in new ‘Super/Man’ trailer | KRDO

 The documentary features the actor’s own words, as well as intimate interviews with Reeve’s wife, Dana, who died in 2006 of lung cancer, and close friends Susan Sarandon and Glenn Close.

-The documentary debuted at the Sundance Film Festival in January and will be in select theaters September 21 and September 25.
+The documentary will be in select theaters September 21 and September 25.

 The-CNN-Wire